 He gave us a very enlightening talk full of data and records about the consequences of the use and manufacture of nuclear weapons.

-"Worldwide $116.000.000.000 is spent a year on nuclear weapons, this budget is similar to that required by the SDGs to provide public education, health and basic food to the entire planetary population," said Umaña.
+“Worldwide, $116.000.000.000 is spent annually on nuclear weapons, this budget is similar to that required by the SDGs to provide public education, health, and basic nutrition to the entire planetary population,” said Umaña.

 Further on, we outline a series of actions that we can carry out as a civil society, to fight against nuclear weapons (AN).